 antique train at Laws Railroad Museum and Historic Site in Bishop, California

-A replication of the 1883 frontier community of Laws that developed here as a railroad depot for Bishop, this 11-acre facility features 30 original 19th-century buildings.
+A replication of the 1883 frontier community of Laws that developed here as a railroad depot for Bishop, the 11-acre Laws Railroad Museum and Historic Site features 30 original 19th-century buildings.
 Some were here from the past, and others were brought in to recreate the town.
 You can visit a newspaper office, a beauty parlor with a scary-looking permanent wave machine,

 permanent wave machine at Laws Railroad Museum and Historic Site in Bishop, California